industrial-optimization-group/DESDEO/docs/introduction.rst

  demanding.
 Furthermore, the decision maker learns about the interdependencies among the objectives and also the feasibility of one's preferences.

+ Evolutionary algorithms (EAs) are optimization algorithms which emulate the process of evolution via natural selection to find optimal solutions to single- or multiobjective optimization problems (MOPs).
+ This is achieved by taking a *population* of candidate solutions, known as *individuals*.
+ The individuals mix and match their properties with other individuals in a process called *crossover* to form a new batch of candidate solutions, known as *offsprings*.
+ The process also involves a random change in the properties of the offsprings, which occurs via a process called *mutation*.
+ Finally, there is a culling step, called *selection*, which kills the individuals which are considered not optimal according to a *fitness* criteria.
+ The surviving members of the population then undergo the same steps as mentioned above, and slowly converge towards optimality as determined by the fitness criteria used in the selection step.
+ Different EAs differ in the way they handle the population; conduct crossover, mutation, and selection; and calculate the fitness criteria.

  The mission of DESDEO is to increase awarenss of the benefits of interactive methods make interactive methods more easily available and applicable.
  Thanks to the open architecture, interactive methods are easier to be